 Example: the practice of Transfiguration, which some of you know from Medicine for the Earth, where you become your essence, and vision the world you want to create from that place of divine perfection.

 There are so many wonderful, creative, beautiful ways to inhabit the earth.
 These are ways where we see ourselves as part of the earth, not separate.
 I see that Manari is suggesting, with our “five thoughts,” that we focus on the beauty and joy rather than drowning ourselves in worry and fear.

 “Beauty survives in the worst desolation” I was told in a vision quest many years ago.
 Remembering the beauty has guided me out of despair and back into creativity and hope many times.
 May it be so for all of us.

 Meg Beeler—Author, Shamanic Guide, and Spiritual Mentor—helps you heal your spirit and find your luminous presence through mentoring, training, healing, and community ceremony.
-A lifelong explorer of shamanic, animist, and meditative consciousness, Meg is the creator of Energy AlchemyTM, founder of Earth Caretakers, and author of Weave the Heart of the Universe into Your Life: Aligning with Cosmic Energy.
+A lifelong explorer of shamanic, animist, and meditative consciousness, Meg is the creator of Energy AlchemyTM, founder of the Earth Caretakers Wisdom School, and author of Weave the Heart of the Universe into Your Life: Aligning with Cosmic Energy.
 She works with clients worldwide and lives on Sonoma Mountain in the San Francisco Bay Area. www.megbeeler.com

 Shift from density in your life—problems, worry, sadness—into the beauty of connection with all that is.
 Discover shamanism.
 Talk to Meg!

 Soul RetrievalEnergy AlchemyShamanic TrainingShamanic Ceremony

 Explore the Blog...

 Finding Your Place of Power: Putting Down Roots